 This is critical for women who are having symphysis pubis dysfunction in their second pregnancy when they didn’t have any in their first pregnancy.
 It’s the birth trauma from the first birth that is causing the pain during the second pregnancy.
 I find that when I release the hardness from the bone, the pressures around the pelvic ring are able to disperse easier and take the excessive pressure off the pubic symphysis.

 The greatest help we can give post partum women is to make sure their ischiums have come back together into midline after birth.
 So many women are walking around with one or both ischiums still in a splayed out birthing position.
-By helping them come back into the center and balancing this new position with the iliums can help women find more balance in their pelvis, make it easier to feel grounded and simply relax their entire pelvic area.
+By helping them come back into the center and balancing this new position with the iliums, women find more balance in their pelvis, make it easier to feel grounded and simply relax their entire pelvic area.